DontEatThemCookies/HQ9/PythonHQ9+/pyhq9-readme.md

 is credited to Cliff L. Biffle.

 ## How to Install
-You can either clone the repository or download a ZIP, then navigate to the PythonHQ9+ folder and run the scripts.
+You can download the binaries in the latest release and extract them to a folder.
-A Release will be published soon, for easier set up.
+Alternatively, you can either clone the repository or download a ZIP, then navigate to the PythonHQ9+ folder and run the scripts.

 ***
 PythonHQ9+ Readme.md - Version 1, September 25, 2021